 - Outdoor bath

 Japan’s hidden luxuries—at your fingertips

-KAI is a leading brand of luxury boutique hot spring ryokans.
-Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences—from exclusive activities to specialty suites—designed to immerse guests in the lavish world of Japanese regional craftsmanship.
+KAI is a leading brand of upscale boutique hot spring ryokans.
+Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences.
+From exclusive activities to specialty suites, KAI is an invitation to immerse yourself in the rich diversity of Japanese culture.

 KAI Signature Rooms

 KAI Signature Rooms incorporate elements of regional craft cultures in their design.
 At KAI Kawaji, each room is decorated with paper ornamentation made from locally sourced Yashu hemp, with a different seasonal motif that recalls Japan's pastoral landscapes.

 - 1-2 / 50m²

 Japanese-style Suite with Outdoor Bath and River View RT6

 - 1-5 / 70m²